 The Pauli matrices have a visual interpretation: they perform 180-degree rotations of qubit state vectors on the Bloch sphere.
 They operate about their respective axes as shown in the Bloch sphere depicted above.
-For example, the X gate performs a 180-degree rotation about the $\xspace \xspace \xspace \xspace$ axes as shown in the Bloch sphere depicted above.
-For example, the X gate performs a 180-degree rotation about the $\xspace \xspace \xspace \xspace \xspace$ the X gate will rotate it to $\xspace \xspace \xspace \xspace \xspace \xspace$ to $\xspace \xspace \xspace \xspace \xspace \xspace$ direction, both X and Y gates will rotate it to $\xspace \xspace \xspace$
+For example, the X gate performs a 180-degree rotation about the x axis.
+This explains the results of our code above: for a state vector initially in the +z direction, both X and Y gates will rotate it to -z, and the Z gate will leave it unchanged.